Schools & Teachers

 Accessibility All museum programs are available to all students and the museum’s educators and docent team are trained in making programs accessible to all learners.
 Please inform the museum of any special needs that your students may have when making your reservation.
 For those with physical disabilities, the museum offers an accessible entrance, parking, elevators, and lunch and restroom facilities.
 Touch Tours are offered for students who are visually impaired and a wireless sound-enhancement system for those who are hearing impaired.
 Sign language interpreters are also available upon advance request.

-Museum Shop Our Museum Shop is available to the students following their visit.
-Please plan time in the Museum Shop at the time of your visit.
+Museum Shop Special arrangements must be made for school groups interested in visiting our Museum Shop following their visit.
+Please inquire during time of reservation.
 Students typically spend $3 to $10 in the Museum Shop.

 Prior to Arrival Please have large groups divided according to instructions on your School Visit Confirmation sheet.
 It is extremely helpful if students wear nametags.